Netanyahu congratulates Iran's soccer team

 This, of course, is the point being made by Iranian protesters.
 Their chants include: “Palestine, Syria are reasons of our misery” and “Let go of Syria, think of us.”

 It’s one thing for Iranians to chant this, and another for Netanyahu to tweet it.
 The Israeli Prime Minister must sense that Iranian public opinion has shifted and that the regime may be in trouble.
-Otherwise, he would worry that his remarks might enable the regime to dismiss and, indeed oppress, the protesters as agents of the Zionists.
+Otherwise, he would worry that his remarks might enable the regime to dismiss and indeed oppress the protesters as agents of the Zionists.

 It’s possible that Netanyahu has miscalculated.
 But Israel keeps a close eye on developments and trends in Iran, and has good sources there.
 Thus, it’s more likely than not that Netanyahu knows what he’s doing here.